ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/audit-music-batch.md

 - `Y` — yes, there is a problem; record it and ask whether to edit or rename
 - `E` — open the audio itself in Adobe Audition, Cool Edit, Audacity, ocenaudio, Sound Forge, or a configured editor
+- `B` — bake the tagged ReplayGain loudness change into FLAC/MP3 audio, refresh the tags, and display a newly generated green waveform
 - `V` — view the waveform JPEG full-screen through `openimage.bat`/IrfanView

 For a waveform whose longest silence exceeds the effective threshold, the